racist

 How can phenomena like these be explained?

 One approach might be to argue that relatively well-off and highly-educated liberal whites – precisely in virtue of their college education and higher rates of consumption of ‘woke’ content in the media, online, etc. — simply understand the reality and dynamics of racism better than the average black or Hispanic.
-I would strongly advise against anyone taking a stand on that hill.
+However, given that many of the policies championed by these folks are not only demonstrably ineffective, but often, actively harmful for the people they purport to help — I would strongly advise against anyone taking a stand on that hill.

 What is more plausibly the case is that many whites, in their eagerness to present themselves as advocates for people of color and the cause of antiracism, neglect to actually listen to ordinary black or brown folk about what they find offensive, or what their racial priorities are.